jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

+## Methods

+**Write for a knowledgeable reader.** Your audience should be familiar with your research area.
+They will likely have done similar projects, worked with similar substances, done the procedure themselves, used the same statistical tools.
+This reader should be able to reproduce your experiments.

+**Provide details.** You can almost never have too much.
+This goes back to
+reproducibility: any constants, thresholds, or tuning parameters must be included.
+Every inclusion/exclusion decision you made.
+How long you waited to check something.
+If it's a very new procedure you're proposing with important details you want people to reproduce, then consider submitting a supplemental methods document.

 {% comment %}

-## Methods

-- knowledgeable reader must be able to reproduce experiments
-  - details, lots of details, err on the side of too much detail
-  - consider supplementary materials if a lot of additional details
-- give values for any constants or tuning parameters you used, eg. kernel bandwidth, thresholds

 ## Results